-An S-Corporation is required to report to its Shareholder(s) on the Schedule K-1 (Form 1120S) - Shareholder’s Share of Income, Deductions, Credits, etc., the information needed for the shareholder/owner to calculate any QBID.
-The S-Corporation reports this information on the Schedule K-1 (Form 1120S) in Box 17 with the Codes of V through Z, depending upon the item.
-It is this information from Box 17 of the Schedule K-1 (Form 1120S) that should be used by the Shareholder to calculate any 199A Deduction on their individual return.
+An S-Corporation is required to report to its Shareholder(s) on the Schedule K-1 (Form 1120S), Shareholder’s Share of Income, Deductions, Credits, etc., the information needed for the shareholder/owner to calculate any QBID.
+The S-Corporation reports this information on the Schedule K-1 (Form 1120S) in Box 17, Codes V through Z. It is this information from Box 17 of the Schedule K-1 (Form 1120S) that should be used by the Shareholder to calculate any 199A Deduction on their individual return.
 The Box 17 information that is used in the QBID calculation is the following:

 Making the 199A entries in the Business (Form 1120S) Tax Program